vestrel00/android-dagger-butterknife-mvp/README.md

   - Uses `AppCompatActivity` and support `Fragment` classes with a `minSdkVersion` of 14.
     This branch is an extension of the **master** branch, containing all changes from **master**.
-    Take a look at PR #49 for the main diff from **master**.
+    Take a look at [PR #49](https://github.com/vestrel00/android-dagger-butterknife-mvp/pull/49) for the main diff from **master**.

 **Why is the `minSdkVersion` of the non-support setup in master 17?
 Can it be lower?**

-There are 2 main reasons why the `minSdkVersion` of the non-support setup can only as low as 17.
+There are 2 main reasons why the `minSdkVersion` of the non-support setup can only be as low as 17.

 1. https://github.com/vestrel00/android-dagger-butterknife-mvp/pull/20/files#r133777223
 2. https://github.com/vestrel00/android-dagger-butterknife-mvp/pull/29/files#r133777242